Web Design by Team 21820+ Years OF Web Design Experience

 Write content that incorporates terms that tie into your business and industry.
 Use those terms in your titles and headings.
 Use relevant terms in your SEO meta data.
 Write content that weaves those terms and phrases into your text in a natural manner.
 Style your writing to match your target audience.

 Review and edit your content with a fine tooth comb.
 You must make sure there are no typos or grammatical errors.
 Nothing will turn your website visitors off faster that misspellings or poor grammar.

 It takes time for Organic SEO to produce results.
-We’ve seen sites that take 6 months to start showing results on Google.
+We’ve seen new sites that take up to 6 months to start showing results on Google.
 Patience and persistence are key for Organic SEO.

 It’s not unusual for new website owners to use PPC (Pay Per Click) advertising to bolster their Organic SEO efforts in the early stages of a website.

-For additional information on SEO, please visit our SEO Best Practices page.
+For additional information on SEO, please visit our Search Engine Optimization page.